 - i.
 In accordance with provisions of the Occupational Safety and Health Act, employers shall conduct regular health checks and occupational safety and health education and training for employed workers, as well as posting hazard warning signs around the workplace in languages known to foreign workers to remind foreign workers of injury minimization. - ii.
 The MOL has taken occupational accidents of foreign workers into consideration in its statistical analyses.
 The variation of the data may serve as a reference to the preventive measures for occupational accidents, so that proper measures can be put in place to prevent accidents from happening. - iii.
-The MOL made further explanation on December 23, 2003 that if a foreign worker is incurred with occupational accidents and withdraws from the insurance program upon the termination of his employment contract during the period of medical treatment for the occupational injury or illness, he may still participate in the general accident labor insurance program until the completion of the medical treatment which must be proved by a doctor and issued by the MOL according to Article 30 of the Occupational Accident Labor Protection Law, In order to protect further foreign workers' right. - iv.
-The MOL put in place 1955 Laborer Consultation & Appeal Hotline beginning July-1,2009 to help foreign workers overcome the language barrier, the problems encountered in compensation processes in an unfamiliar environment and any other possible needs in occupational accidents.
-Furthermore, the MOL has taken to subsidizing local governments in installing foreign laborers consultation service center to facilitate investigation and case follow-up by local governments through electronic dispatch.
+The MOL made further explanation on December 23, 2003 that if a foreign worker is incurred with occupational accidents and withdraws from the insurance program upon the termination of his employment contract during the period of medical treatment for the occupational injury or illness, he may still participate in the general accident labor insurance program until the completion of the medical treatment which must be proved by a doctor and issued by the MOL according to Article 30 of the Occupational Accident Labor Protection Law, in order to protect further foreign workers' rights.
+Since May 1, 2022, related matters have been handled in accordance with Article 77 of the Labor Occupational Accident Insurance and Protection Act. - iv.
+The MOL put in place 1955 Laborer Consultation & Appeal Hotline beginning July1,2009 to help foreign workers overcome the language barrier, the problems encountered in compensation processes in an unfamiliar environment and any other possible needs in occupational accidents.
+Furthermore, the MOL has taken to subsidizing the establishment of Foreign Worker Consultation Service Centers by local governments to facilitate investigation and case follow-up by local governments through electronic dispatch.
 In addition, the MOL coordinates with governments at all levels, representative offices from all the labor-sending countries in Taiwan, caring groups for foreign workers and other resources to help with the confirmation of liabilities, application for medical treatment and related compensation, mediation of disputes, assistance in legal appeals, caring and counselling of victims in occupational accidents, living assistance, family contact for foreign workers and other necessary assistance in a comprehensive reporting system.
 The MOL hopes the victims of occupational accidents can receive the most efficient and comprehensive assistance through this comprehensive protection system.

 - v.
-Since November 28, 2018, the MOL has stipulated that employer's subsequent application shall not be permitted, and all previously permitted applications, if any, shall also be revoked in introducing foreign workers if there was a violation of the regulations prescribed in "Occupational Safety and Health Act" which results in the death or partial or all loss of ability to work of a foreign worker , and subsequently failed to compensate for the loss or for the employment of foreign workers warranted under the law. - vi.
-At the end of 2020, the MOL established an Occupational Health and Digital Leaning Platform, and has added online classes translated into English, Indonesian, Thai and Vietnamese.
-Currently, there are classes on general occupational health and safety training and on-the-job training in the manufacturing industry.
-This provides foreign workers with the opportunity to undertake online learning and improve their understanding of health and safety, thereby preventing occupational accidents.
+Since November 28, 2018, the MOL has stipulated that employer's subsequent application shall not be permitted, and all previously permitted applications, if any, shall also be revoked in introducing foreign workers if there was a violation of the regulations prescribed in "Occupational Safety and Health Act" which results in the death or partial or all loss of ability to work of a foreign worker, and subsequently failed to compensate for the loss or for the employment of foreign workers warranted under the law. - vi.
+From the end of 2020, the MOL established an Occupational Health and Digital Leaning Platform, and has uploaded online classes with content translated into English, Indonesian, Thai and Vietnamese.
+Currently, there are classes on general occupational health and safety training and on-the-job training in the manufacturing industry and the construction industry.
+This provides foreign workers with the opportunity to undertake online learning.
+Relevant health and safety education and training courses will continue to be refined to enhance foreign workers' related knowledge, thereby preventing occupational accidents.